tdwg/website/content/pages/conferences/2020/index.md

 and links to related media.
 You can publish something significant for a nominal fee; less than 1/10th of the cost to publish a full article.\

+## Time Zones

+One of the biggest challenges in planning a virtual conference for TDWG is that our community is global.
+Time zone differences make simultaneous participation for everyone impractical -- every session will be scheduled in the middle of the night for someone.
+We will mitigate these conflicts by:
+  * Distributing the inconvenience as equitably as we can;
+  * Recording presentations and discussion for participants who can’t attend a session;
+  * Accommodating pre-recorded presentations for speakers who can’t be “live”; and
+  * Running some sessions twice if demand warrants.

+Sessions that span a wide geographic range will require people in the earliest and latest time zones to participate outside “normal” working hours.
+On the other hand, the cost and disruption to your life will be far less in this virtual conference than it would be traveling to a normal conference.

+## Session Length and Presentation Length

+Online events that have taken place already show that many people find it difficult to follow presentations effectively for much more than an hour without a break.
+We hope to structure sessions as blocks no longer than 60 minutes without a break.
+We intend to limit the total time allocated to each presenter to 15 minutes, meaning that the introduction and actual presentation should be no longer than 10 minutes, leaving a few minutes for questions and another minute or so to set up the next speaker.

+We will hold technology testing sessions prior to each week of the conference, which will allow presenters to test their software, camera, and microphone

 ## Contacts